 How does it work?

 Meal Plans are a budgeting tool.
 You pre-pay an amount in advance for a full term or the full academic year.
-Once you've paid, every week, £50 will automatically be loaded onto your student ID card for you to spend on food and non-alcholic drinks.
-This refreshes weekly; unspent funds cannot be carried over.
-The plan cannot be used in the student bars on campus to purchase alcohol.
+Once you've paid, every week, £37.50 will automatically be loaded onto your student ID card for you to spend on food and non-alcoholic drinks.
+This refreshes weekly; if you don't spend all of the £37.50, it will carry over to the next week.
+The plan cannot be used in the student bars on campus or to purchase alcohol.
+This works out to approximately £7.50 per day, Monday to Friday.

 When can I use it?

-You can use your DINEAU Meal Plan from 8am to 11.30am and from 2.30pm to 6.30pm, Monday to Friday during Term Time.
+You can use your Meal Plan from 8am to 8pm, Monday to Friday during Term Time.

 Where can I use it?